Superfluidity vs prethermalisation in a nonlinear Floquet system: Model

+Importantly, we consider here a driving protocol where the potential $V_x$ is turned on adiabatically instead of abruptly.
+Sudden quench effects have been recently studied with the nonlinear QKR model in the regime of strong nonlinearities.
+It has been found that the system shows interesting prethermal properties before reaching an infinite-temperature thermal behavior at large times~\cite{martinez2022}.
+By contrast, we focus on an adiabatic driving protocol where an additional controlling parameter $a_t$ is coupled to $V_x$, whose strength is slowly ramped up as $a_t = \tanh(t/\tau)$ with $t\in \mathbb{Z}$ and $\tau=10^3$ unless specified otherwise.
+We will consider the subsequent dynamics at times $t \gg \tau$ ($a_t \sim 1$) where the onsite potential has reached its stationary value.
+Defining $\psi_x^{n^\pm}=\psi_x(t=n+0^\pm)$ and $\psi_k^{n^\pm}=\psi_k(t=n+0^\pm)$ with $\psi_k^n=\sum_x\psi_x^ne^{ikx}$ where $k\in[-\pi,\pi)$ is the quasi-momentum, the dynamics of our system is obtained by iterating the following nonlinear map,

-In Eq.~\ref{GP_eq}, $\phi(x,t)$ denotes the macroscopic wave function of a system of identical bosons of mass $m$ evolving in position space and continuous time.
-In the clean case $V(p)=0$, our model Eq.~\eqref{eq:Our_map} can be mapped to the superfluid in real space \eqref{GP_eq} by mainly inverting position and momentum.
-However, there are three important differences: (i) In Eq.~\eqref{GP_eq}, the second derivative with respect to space, associated with the kinetic energy of the atoms, is quadratic in momentum space and equal to $p^2/2m$.
-In our model \eqref{eq:Our_map}, the analog term is a cosine term which is only quadratic at small $x$.
-The analogy is therefore restricted to small values of $x$ with an effective mass given by $m\equiv 1/K$ (see SM for more details). (ii) Our model \eqref{eq:Our_map} is explicitly time-dependent, and we study its dynamics at stroboscopic times.
-In particular, the periodicity of the non-interacting Hamiltonian $\mathcal H(t)$ gives rise to the existence of Floquet quasi-energy bands which have no equivalence in the static system.
-As in \cite{Haldar2021}, we will consider a situation where these quasi-energy bands are well separated from each other so that their coupling, due to interactions, is weak.
+At this stage, it is interesting to comment on the connection of our model with the well-known conservative case.
+Our model Eq.~\eqref{eq:Our_map} is explicitly time-dependent, and we study its dynamics at stroboscopic times.
+This gives rise to the existence of Floquet quasi-energy bands.
+Like in \cite{Haldar2021}, we will consider a situation where these quasi-energy bands are well separated from each other so that their coupling, due to interactions, is weak.
 This implies constraints on the parameters of the model which we will discuss later.
-In this regime, it is also possible to work at low quasi-energy, i.e. at the edge of a quasi-energy band, by considering initial states with sufficiently small $x_0$.
-It is then interesting to investigate whether the physics of a one dimensional superfluid \eqref{GP_eq} still holds in our system.
-In particular, this motivates us to transpose the concepts of sound velocity and healing length. (iii) Floquet heating due to the interplay between periodic driving and interaction must be considered in our model.
-Energy is not conserved, thus the system is generally expected to evolve toward a featureless state which maximizes the entropy akin to infinite temperature.
+In this regime, it is also possible to work in the low quasi-energy sector, i.e. at the edge of a quasi-energy band.
+This is achieved by considering initial plane wave states with sufficiently small quasi-momenta, see \cite{Haldar2021}.
+Moreover, Floquet heating due to the interplay between periodic driving and interactions must be considered in our model.
+Indeed, since energy is not conserved, the system is generally expected to evolve toward a featureless state which maximizes the entropy akin to infinite temperature at long times.